Tag Archives: design

 Problem Solving, Design, and Design Thinking

-I happened to be on a holiday ski trip when I was preparing for this video.
+I happened to be on a holiday ski trip when I was writing this chapter.
 (I know, that doesn’t sound like that much of a holiday.)
 I kept thinking to myself, skiing is fun, but it’s a huge annoyance to actually get on the slopes.
 For most novice skiers, you have to procure skis, boots, poles, helmet, goggles, and warm clothing.
 Then, you have to put all that stuff on.
 Then, while fully dressed in really warm gear you have to walk awkwardly from transportation to a ski lift, sometimes navigating a flight of stairs.
 Then, you put on the skis.
 By then you are sweating and your goggles are fogged up.
 Next you wait in a line.
 Then you get on a windy and cold ski lift and become quite chilled.
 When you finally get to the top of the mountain, you stare at a map trying to figure out the best route down.
 Finally, you get to slide on the snow, which is actually quite fun.
 I’m an incurable innovator and so I found myself posing the question, “How might we improve the experience of getting skiers onto the slopes?”

 If I were a trendy corporate consultant, I would call this a “design thinking” problem.
 But, I’m actually a bit of a crusty old designer.
 I’ve taught design for more than 30 years.
 So, I have to ask “what exactly is design thinking” and how is it any different from plain old design?